DomnicaDS/100daysofcode/README.md

-# 100 Days Of Code
+# 100 Days Of Code Challenge
 Starting 2022 with an amazing #100daysofcode challenge, focusing on improving my Python technical skills.

 ## Day-1